syawqy/weather-app/README.md

-Here is the README.md file in Markdown format:

 # Weather Web App

 This is a simple web application built with .NET Core that allows users to look up the current weather for a given city.